Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 I slam my paw on the emergency stop, but nothing happens.
 The shutdown protocols are part of the safety systems that just went offline.
 The beam is locked on full power, and it's about to flood the most sensitive part of the crystallized being with raw dark energy.

+My instruments flicker, displaying readings that don't make sense. *Warning: Exotic particle signatures detected.* The energy composition analyzer shows impossible results – matter and anti-matter existing in stable suspension.
+But that's impossible.
+Anti-matter should annihilate instantly on contact with...

 The statue's optical sensors snap open.

 They're not just glowing.
 They're alive.
 Bright blue, like captured starlight, and they're looking right at me with an intelligence that makes me freeze.